Permitting of Facilities that Manage Hazardous Waste

 Map of DTSC Permitted Hazardous Waste Management Facilities

-The map shows hazardous waste management facilities, within California, that are permitted by DTSC.
 The map shows operational and post-closure permitted hazardous waste management facilities, within California.
 It also shows the cumulative impacts in California communities by census tract.
 Cumulative impacts refers to the combined environmental and health effects of all sources of pollution in a community, including threats to air, water, and land.
 For more information about cumulative impact scores, please go to the CalEnviroScreen.
+In addition, this map shows the DTSC permitted facilities and their relationship to sea level rise datasets provided by the United States Geologic Survey (USGS) and National Oceanic and Atmospheric Administration (NOAA).
+DTSC has inventoried its EnviroStor database to assess the number of facilities that could be affected by sea level rise.
+Permitting project managers will use this information while reviewing applications for permits or permit renewals.
+Clicking on a symbol will open a pop-up with more information about the site including links to EnviroStor.
+You can zoom in or out to any map scale.